-- A. Chapter 28, Articles 7 and 17 of the NMSA 1978 authorize and direct the Department and the Office to protect the health, safety, welfare and rights of the aged and other residents of long-term care facilities in this state, to investigate and resolve complaints of such residents, and to report on conditions of long-term care facilities.
-NMSA 1978 Section 28-4-6(C) specifically provides that the Department may conduct unannounced evaluations of long-term care facilities by the use of undercover residents or employees.
-Pursuant to its authority as the parent agency of the Office, the Department may carry out such evaluations by and through the Office; however, under no circumstances shall federal funding be used for such anonymous evaluations. - B. The Department shall conduct all undercover evaluations authorized by NMSA 1978 Section 28-4-6(C) in accordance with its Procedures for the Conduct of Anonymous Evaluations of Long-Term Care Facilities adopted pursuant to such authority and in consultation with the Department's cabinet secretary.
-[9.2.19.41 NMAC Rp, 9.2.19.41 NMAC, 9/26/17]
+A. Chapter 28, Articles 7 and 17 of the NMSA 1978 authorize and direct the department and the office to protect the health, safety, welfare and rights of the aged and other residents of long-term care facilities in this state, to investigate and resolve complaints of such residents, and to report on conditions of long-term care facilities.
+Subsection C of Section 28-4-6 NMSA 1978 specifically provides that the department may conduct unannounced evaluations of long-term care facilities by the use of undercover residents or employees.
+Pursuant to its authority as the parent agency of the office, the department may carry out such evaluations by and through the office; however, under no circumstances shall federal funding be used for such anonymous evaluations.

+B. The department shall conduct all undercover evaluations authorized by Subsection C of 28-4-6 NMSA 1978 in accordance with its procedures for the conduct of anonymous evaluations of long-term care facilities adopted pursuant to such authority and in consultation with the department's cabinet secretary.
+[9.2.19.41 NMAC - Rp, 9.2.19.41 NMAC, 12/29/17]

-HISTORY OF 9.2.19 NMAC:
+HISTORY OF 9.2.19 NMAC: [RESERVED]